Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 Most importantly we realized that it will be highly important to prioritize and stick to the tests defined by the MVP and not get side-tracked by additional features in order to deliver our product in time.

 **WIP:**
-* Improve the accuracy of the step count
+* Improve the accuracy of the step count.

 ### NO SPRINT : Fight COVID-19 (16.3-30.3)